HI, I'm Liz

 Art therapy was first introduced to me twenty years ago at a local art club meeting.
 A retired Art Therapist came to speak and shared her story.
 I was captivated by the idea of helping others through art.
 Although the timing was not right.
 Several years later, I was given the opportunity to do art with at-risk teens in a counseling environment.
 Immediately I saw how art allowed the avenue for the teens to open up and tell their stories.
 This was the inspiration I needed to pursue my dream of becoming a Registered Art Therapist.

 My training is extensive and includes: Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma Focused Cognitive Behavior Therapy (TR-CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Expressive Arts Therapy (EAT).
-My greatest passion is to work with women who have suffered trauma, using CPT and Expressive Arts Therapy.
+My greatest passion is to work with women who have suffered trauma/PTSDE using CPT and Expressive Arts Therapy.
+Other areas of interest are anxiety and grief.

 In my free time, you will find me outside, gardening, walking, reading, painting, or watching the latest Netflix series.
 I enjoy time with my family, friends, and cats (Noah & Oliver).